Need some help understanding mortgage jargon terms?

 Default: A failure to keep up with repayments due under any credit agreement.

-DIP: This is the term applied to the process leading to the lender giving its Decision in Principle.
+DIP: This is the term applied to the process leading to the lender giving its Decision in Principle on a mortgage.
+(Also referred to as an AIP - Agreement in Principle).

 Discounted Rate Mortgage: This is a guaranteed reduction in the rate of your mortgage against BBR, SVR or LIBOR.
 This discount usually lasts for a fixed period, typically two, three or five years.